anieto1/Job-Tracking-System/README.md

-y# Job Tracking System
+# Job Tracking System

-A modern web application to help job seekers track their job applications, manage resumes, and receive follow-up reminders.
+This is a full-stack job tracking application with:
+- React frontend
+- Spring Boot backend

 ## Features